Overview of Minnesota Mortgages

 Minnesota Jumbo Loan Rates

-Conforming loan limits in the North Star State stick to the average $417,000 level because most homes fit within that range.
-Because of that, there are fewer “jumbo loan” mortgages in Minnesota.
-These loans exceed the $417,000 conforming loan amount.
+Conforming loan limits in the North Star State stick to the average $726,200 because most homes fit within that range.
+As a result, there are fewer "jumbo loan" mortgages in Minnesota.
+These loans meet the $726,200 conforming loan amount.

 Minnesota ARM Loan Rates

 If you are purchasing a starter home that you plan on moving out of relatively quickly, an adjustable-rate mortgage (ARM) may be something for you to consider.
-The interest rate on an ARM is generally lower than that on a fixed-rate mortgage for a set period of time between one and 10 years, depending on the terms of the loan.
-When that introductory period ends however, the rate can change and you can usually count on it going up.
+The interest rate on an ARM is generally lower than on a fixed-rate mortgage for a set period of time between one and 10 years, depending on the terms of the loan.
+When that introductory period ends however, the rate changes once a year and you can usually count on it going up.

-On the plus side, there are less surprises with an ARM than you might think.
+On the plus side, there are fewer surprises with an ARM than you might think.
 The loan’s terms lay out how often the rate can increase, as well as the highest maximum amount it can jump to.
-So you are aware upfront what the highest possible rate is.

 Even if you plan to be out of the home before the introductory rate ends, it is best that you check the cap on the interest rate listed in the terms before signing, to ensure that it is something you can afford to pay if your plans were to change.